 But in reality, the majority of cases like this are where an owner CAN still afford to keep a horse – but only ONE horse.
 So when the current horse is no longer able to work, they want to replace him with another that they can ride.

 I personally don’t have a problem with that.
 If you are in this situation, to me your options are:

-A: you find the money to continue to provide the retired horse with the basic care that is required to ensure their ongoing welfare, and get a new horse you can ride, whether that is a new purchase or on loan;
+A: you find the money to continue to provide the retired horse with the essential care that is required to ensure their ongoing welfare, and get a new horse you can ride, whether that is a new purchase or on loan;

 B: you accept that you can only afford one horse and so continue to care for your retired horse and enjoy occasional rides on other people’s horses when they come up (you may be surprised how many people will be grateful for help keeping their horse(s) exercised, particularly during the winter);